explainers-by-googlers/locked-mode/README.md

 // Exit Locked Mode for a given window/tab.
 //
 // Returns a Promise<void> that:
-//  * Resolves upon exiting locked mode successfully.
+//  * Resolves upon exiting Locked Mode successfully.
 //  * Rejects on failure.
 nagivator.fullscreenLock.exit();